Standards and Policies

 No machine-tooled, machine-screened patterns or miscellaneous forms of mass production are permitted.

-Multiple Categories: A separate application, fee and 5 images are required for each media category entered.
-Artists may only exhibit and sell work in the medium they are accepted.
+Artists may only exhibit and sell work in the medium to which they are accepted.
+Artists may only submit a single application.

 Exhibitors must disclose the edition numbers for works produced in editions.
-All prints must be in limited editions of 350 or fewer (inclusive of all sizes) on archival paper, and numbered and signed by the artist on the front of the piece.
-Prints may comprise no more than 50% of the total works to be sold.
+All prints must be on archival paper, and numbered and signed by the artist on the front of the piece.

 All two-dimensional artwork must be appropriately framed or matted and must be displayed on a suitable panel or in a portfolio or stand.